rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   </div>
 </div>

-The Firebase website doesn't make it easy to find this page.
+Sometimes the Firebase website doesn't make it easy to find this page.
 Since it's moved around with every iteration of the website, I cannot give you any clear advice where to find it on your dashboard.
-But it is there, somewhere!
-Take it as an opportunity to get to know your Firebase project dashboard while searching for this mysterious configuration. :)
+This is an opportunity to familiarize yourself with Firebase project's dashboard while you search for the configuration.

+{{% pin_it_image "firebase web settings" "img/posts/complete-firebase-authentication-react-tutorial/firebase-web-settings.jpg" "is-src-set" %}}

-That's it for the Firebase website setup.
-Now you can return to your application in your editor to add the Firebase configuration.
-So, create a couple of files in a new dedicated Firebase folder.
+Now that we've completed the Firebase setup, you can return to your application in your editor/IDE to add the Firebase configuration.
+First, install Firebase for your application on the command line:

-From *src/* folder:

 {{< highlight javascript >}}
-mkdir firebase
-cd firebase
+npm install firebase
-touch index.js firebase.js auth.js
 {{< /highlight >}}

-So what's the deal with all those files?
-Here comes an overview from top to bottom:

-* **index.js:** It's a simple entry point file to the Firebase module (*src/firebase/* folder) by grouping and exposing all the functionalities from the module to other modules in one file.
-Thus it shouldn't be necessary for other modules in your application to access any other file than this one to use its functionalities.

-* **firebase.js:** The file where all the configuration goes that you have seen previously on your Firebase dashboard.
-In addition, Firebase itself will be instantiated in this file.

-* **auth.js:** The file where the Firebase authentication API will be defined to sign up, sign in, sign out etc. a user in your application.
-It is the interface between the official Firebase API and your React application.
+Next, we'll create a new file for the Firebase setup.
+We will use a JavaScript class to encapsulate all Firebase functionalities, realtime database, and authentication, as a well-defined API for the rest of the application.
+You need only instantiate the class once, after which it can use it then to interact with the Firebase API, your custom Firebase interface.

-Let's start with the configuration.
-First, copy the configuration from your Firebase dashboard on their website to your application in a configuration object.
-Make sure to replace the capitalized keys with the corresponding keys from your own copied configuration.
+Let's start by copying the configuration from your Firebase project's dashboard on their website to your application as a configuration object in a new *src/components/Firebase/firebase.js* file.
+Make sure to replace the capitalized keys with the corresponding keys from your copied configuration:

-In *src/firebase/firebase.js* file:

 {{< highlight javascript >}}
 const config = {